Kratom (Mitragyna speciosa)

 Can I Purchase a Single Use Drug Test for Kratom?

 12 Panel Now offers Drug Tests in Bulk, or for single use.
 If you are concerned about how someone will fare on a Drug Test, or simply wish to test yourself, it’s a fairly easy process taking only a few minutes.
 Kratom Cartridge Test and our Kratom Strips are great products for this purpose!
-If you are interested in seeing how the Kratom Cartridge Test works, feel free to view our instructional video: How to Use Kratom Test Cartridges
+If you are interested in seeing how the test Cartridge works, feel free to view our instructional video: How to Use Kratom Test Cartridges

-To detect other substances, the 12 Panel Drug Testing Kits are designed to detect 12 of the most abused and commonly used drugs.
+For drug tests on other substances, the 12 Panel Drug Testing Kits are designed to detect 12 of the most abused and commonly used drugs.
 However, depending on your needs, you can purchase other kits that test for different drugs.
 For instance, the 13 Panel Drug Testing Cup includes all the same drugs tested within a 12 Panel Drug Test with the drug Fentanyl (FYL) drug.
 There are also variants of the typical 12 Panel Drug Test that include drugs like phencyclidine, or PCP.

 If you have any questions or concerns regarding our product or wish to place an order, feel free to call us at (888) 936-6627